SynCrystal/SynCrystal/README.md

 [6] J. Lu and H. Yang.
 Phase Space Sketching for Crystal Image Analysis based on Synchrosqueezed Transforms. arXiv:1703.10877 [cond-mat.mtrl-sci]

-3. INSTALLING SYNLAB
+3. INSTALLING SYNCRYSTAL

-Run the file SetPath.m first.
+Run the file SynCrystal_startup.m first.
 It will automatically add all the MATLAB codes to your MATLAB path and compile all MEX files.
 After this, you can run all demo codes to see how to use this tool box.

 4. COPY RIGHT